 While most travelers come to this country for the top beaches in Mexico, everyone is missing out if they don’t explore the colorful cities this country is hiding far away from the shimmering coastline.
-Leon is one of those spots: A vibrant city peppered with markets, and bustling city square, and festivals make a visit here one you don’t want to skip.
+Leon is one of those spots: A vibrant city peppered with markets, a bustling city square, and festivals that make a visit here one you don’t want to skip.

 See all the best spots in Mexico

 Our Mexico Destination Guide has them all in one place

 Leon is the capital of the Guadalajara province in Mexico and one of our tops spots to visit.
 To make sure you hit the highlights, we've put together what you'll need to spend a successful weekend here in Leon: